swcwang/depression-detection/README.md

 Dataset construction turned out to be the biggest piece of work in our project.

-Initially we used data from an existing github repository (https://github.com/viritaromero/Detecting-Depression-in-Tweets), which has the same purpose of detecting depression in tweets.
+Initially we used data from an existing github repository [Detecting-Depression-in-Tweets](https://github.com/viritaromero/Detecting-Depression-in-Tweets), which has the same purpose of detecting depression in tweets.
 However, our initial model was able to achieve over 99% accuracy during validation, because the data was too simplistic and most of the labelled depressive entries contain the word **depression**.

-So we decided to create our own twitter dataset for depression by using the third party tool, twint (https://github.com/twintproject/twint).
+So we decided to create our own twitter dataset for depression by using the third party tool, [TWINT](https://github.com/twintproject/twint).

 ### Collecting data